postmates/PMJSON/README.md

 * When encoding/decoding `URL`s with `JSON.Encoder` and `JSON.Decoder`, encode and decode their absolute string instead of relying on the native implementation which encodes them as an object.
 This matches the behavior of `JSONEncoder` and `JSONDecoder`.
 * Split `JSON.Encoder.encodeAs*` and `JSON.Decoder.decode` methods into overload pairs where one takes `options:` and the other doesn't.
 This makes it easier to replace function references to `JSONEncoder`/`JSONDecoder` methods with the equivalents from PMJSON.
+* Add conformance to Combine's `TopLevelEncoder` and `TopLevelDecoder`, using `Data` as the input/output type.
+This means that `JSON.Encoder.encode(_:)` is now marked as deprecated instead of unavailable.

 #### v3.1.2 (2018-11-06)